michaeljohns2/CommunityTable/Project Setup Notes.md

 ## Google Map API Key
 Release2 offers support for Google Map API Key to show location of services.
 To use, add `google.map.api.key=<your key here>` to your `Server_Custom.properties` (so it doesn't get checked in).
 If an api key is not provided, presentation will gracefully fallback to the static image.
 You can get an API Key from [Google](https://developers.google.com/maps/documentation/javascript/get-api-key).
-_'Google Maps Embed API'_ must be enabled on the key provided -- you can enable it from the [Developer Console](https://console.developers.google.com)._
+_'Google Maps Embed API'_ must be enabled on the key provided -- you can enable it from the [Developer Console](https://console.developers.google.com).
 Here is an example of how the code is used in the [About](https://github.com/michaeljohns2/CommunityTable/blob/master/WebApp/src/main/webapp/WEB-INF/views/about.jsp) page: `https://www.google.com/maps/embed/v1/view?zoom=11&center=36.3487,-82.2107&key=${google_map_api_key}"`.

-For production, make sure you restrict your credentials -- this most likely involves the use of separate keys for development (left unrestricted but not exposed in source code or deployed for public use) and production (restricted to your server).
+For production, make sure you restrict your credentials.
 To restrict a key, add allowed domain(s) to _'HTTP referrers'_ for your project in the Google [Developer Console](https://console.developers.google.com).
+For your server, use pattern `*.<your domain>/*`.
+To allow localhost development, use pattern `localhost/*` (no leading `*.`).

 __Note: fallback resource in `WebApp/src/main/resources/Messages.properties` for when Google Map API Key is not provided has token `map_image_name`; its value corresponds to an image present in `WebApp/src/main/webapp/resources/img`.__